sachinsingh21/MeetUP-message-app./README.md

 # Note
 * The onesignal api key and id have been changed.
-* Create you one signal accout and use your key and id.
+* Create your own one signal account and use your key and id.
 * Same goes for firebase.